UK Spouse Visa

 What Is A Spouse Visa?

-Spouses of UK citizens or permanent residents who are settled may come to the UK under the UK Spouse Visa immigration category and are able to work as soon as the leave is granted.
-It is important that all spouse and partner visa applicants pay (if required) and obtain an Immigration Health Surcharge number as required by the Home Office.
+Partners of UK citizens or permanent residents who are settled may come to the UK under the UK Spouse Visa immigration category and are able to work as soon as the leave is granted.
+It is important that all partner visa applicants pay (if required) and obtain an Immigration Health Surcharge number as required by the Home Office.

 Spouse visas are granted to non-eea citizens and are valid for 2.5 years.
 You must extend your visa before the 2.5 years is up, ensuring to meet all the requirements again for the extension.
 After you have lived in the UK for 5 years with a spouse visa you can apply to become settled under an immigration category known as Indefinite Leave to Remain.